knieriem/peg/README.md

 	go get github.com/knieriem/peg

-Run `make prepare` to bootstrap the peg parser, and to create the leg parser and the example parsers.
+Run `make` or `make prepare` to bootstrap the peg parser, and to create the leg parser and the example parsers.
 There should be a binary `peg` in *./cmd/peg* now.

 To delete the generated source files and binaries that are not part of the project, run `make clean`.